PyPSA/efuels-server/README.md

-# model.energy/efuels: online optimisation of hydrogen-based e-fuel delivery
+# model.energy/products: online optimisation of hydrogen-based e-product delivery

-This is the code for the online optimisation of hydrogen-based e-fuel delivery from wind and solar.
+This is the code for the online optimisation of hydrogen-based e-product delivery from wind and solar.

 It uses only free software and open data, including [Python for Power